mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 - Creating timers and alarms
 - Retrieving detailed alarm and timer information

-and more advanced app-centric features such as:
+And more advanced app-centric features such as:
 - Creating presets
 - Creating listening positions
 - Creating sound modes